Confident Obama lays out battle plan as he launches second term

 Obama's ceremonial swearing-in fell on the same day as the national holiday honoring slain civil rights leader Martin Luther King Jr. - and the president embraced the symbolism.
 He took the oath with his hand on two Bibles - one from President Abraham Lincoln, who ended slavery, and the other from King.

-After watching the rest of the parade from a bullet-proof VIP viewing stand in front of the White House, the Obamas planned to head to the two inaugural balls - rather than the 10 that were held in 2009.
+At the ball honoring the military, he spoke by satellite videoconference with troops serving in Afghanistan and thanked them for their service.

+"When you get back home, you are going to be greeted by a grateful nation," Obama told them.
+"You will be on our minds tonight and every single night until our mission in Afghanistan is completed."

-(Writing by Matt Spetalnick; Additional reporting by Margaret Chadbourn, Anna Yukhananov, Roberta Rampton, Alina Selyukh, Mark Felsenthal, Steve Holland, Patrick Rucker; editing by Alistair Bell and Philip Barbara)
+(Additional reporting by Margaret Chadbourn, Anna Yukhananov, Roberta Rampton, Alina Selyukh, Mark Felsenthal, Steve Holland and Patrick Rucker; Editing by Alistair Bell and Peter Cooney)